silvermistshadow/webp-bear/readme.md

 3. should get very hungry if the food level drops below zero
 4. should get very hungry if 10 seconds pass without feeding (on hard difficulty)
-5. should have a food level of ten if it is fed (standard feed, anyways)
+5. should have a food level of ten if it is fed (standard feed, anyways) fuzzy.foodLevel = 5
+  input: fuzzy.feed(10);
+  output: fuzzy.foodLevel = 10
+6. should change how much time it takes for the food level to fall if the user  selects another difficulty example input: user selects 'easy' example output, after 10 seconds: fuzzy.foodLevel = 8;

 ## Setup/Installation Requirements